Deptford Power Station: Deptford East (Low Pressure)

 The first generating machinery to be installed at Deptford was that which had served at the Grosvenor Gallery station.
 The alternators were of the Ferranti type, the first being driven by belts from three Marshall engines of 250 H.P., 250 H.P., and 400 H.P. respectively.
 The engines could be connected by clutches as the load required, all three engines being clutched in to drive the alternator at full load.
 The other generator was driven by ropes from a 750 H.P.
 Corliss engine, built by Hick, Hargreaves and Co.
 The generators were at that time the largest in the country.
 They had armatures 8ft.
 6in. diameter, running at 250 revolutions per minute and produced single-phase current at 2500 volts, this pressure being increased to 10,000 volts for transmission by step-up transformers.

 In 1889 two 10,000 Volt Ferranti alternators driven by two 1500 hp Hick, Hargreaves reciprocating steam engines were installed, supplied by 24 boilers burning coal brought by collier from Newcastle.

+These were followed by two 10,000 HP engines of enormous size for the time but they were never formally commissioned.
 There were teething problems both at the power station and at the Grosvenor Gallery substation, resulting in lengthy shutdowns and loss of customers.
 Ferranti himself was sacked in 1891 and succeeded by G. W. Partridge as chief engineer.
-The plant was rebuilt with steam turbines and other improvements, and electricity supply eventually became reliable.
+The plant was rebuilt with two Parsons turbines driving Siemens 7,500 kW alternators and other improvements, and electricity supply eventually became reliable.
 Demand increased steadily and by 1912 plant of 16,000kW capacity was installed supplying customers through three different systems as follows: